Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Minimum Flipping Actions for Reachability

-$\mathbf{Remark\ 6}$: For Theorem 3 and Corollary 1, two objects should be clarified.
-First, following Theorem 3 or Corollary 1, we do not get all $\pi^*$ that satisfy the goal (\ref{eqflipaction}), but $\pi^*$ that satisfies the goal (\ref{eqflipaction}) with the shortest time to realize reachability.
-Second, Theorem 3 and Corollary 1 are sufficient but not necessary conditions for the optimality of the obtained policy, in that (\ref{eqineq}) uses the inequality scaling technique.
+$\mathbf{Remark\ 5}$.
+Two points should be clarified for Theorem 4 and Corollary 1.
+First, following Theorem 4 or Corollary 1, we do not obtain all $\pi^*$ that satisfy the goal (\ref{eqflipaction}), but rather the $\pi^*$ that satisfies the goal (\ref{eqflipaction}) with the shortest time to achieve reachability.
+Second, Theorem 4 and Corollary 1 provide sufficient conditions but not necessary conditions for the optimality of the obtained policy, in that (\ref{eqineq}) uses the inequality scaling technique.

-Now, we have the reward (\ref{eqr2}) under which $\pi^*$ with the highest $v_{\pi}(x_0)$ satisfies the goal (\ref{eqflipaction}).
-Next, we present $Q$L for finding $\pi^*$.
+Now, we can achieve the goal (\ref{eqflipaction}) under the reward setting (\ref{eqr2}).
+Next, we present $Q$L for finding the optimal policy $\pi^*$.